-10.1 Ready Mode DFE Test
+9.1 Ready Mode DFE Test

 - A) Products that are network-capable as-shipped shall be connected during testing.
 The network connection used shall be determined using Table 6. - B) If the DFE has a separate main power cord, regardless of whether the cord and controller are internal or external to the imaging product, a 10 minute power measurement of the DFE alone shall be made, and the average power recorded while the main product is in Ready Mode. - C) If the DFE does not have a separate main power cord, the tester shall measure the dc power required for the DFE when the unit as a whole is in Ready Mode.
-A 10 minute power measurement of the dc input to the DFE shall be made, and the average power recorded while the main product is in Ready Mode.
-This will most commonly be accomplished by taking an instantaneous power measurement of the dc input to the DFE.
+This will most commonly be accomplished by taking an instantaneous power measurements of each dc input into the DFE and adding them together for the total dc power.

-10.2 Sleep Mode DFE Test
+9.2 Sleep Mode DFE Test

 This testing shall be performed to obtain the Sleep Mode power of a DFE device over a 1 hour period.
-The resulting value will be used to qualify Imaging Equipment products that incorporate DFEs with network-capable Sleep Modes.
+The resulting value will be used to certify Imaging Equipment products that incorporate DFEs with network-capable Sleep Modes.